ms48/dolphiq-coding-challenge/readme.md

 # Dolphiq Coding Challenge
-A simple PHP application to demonstrate proficiency in solving problems.

 ##Specification
 A squad of robotic rovers is to be landed by NASA on a plateau on Mars.